The Mill Program 2017 - 2018

 ilDance Lab (Sweden)

-In partnership with Adelaide College of the Arts and The Helpmann Academy
+This program is presented in partnership with Adelaide College of the Arts and The Helpmann Academy.

-Choreographic Futures is an intensive workshop format, inviting national or internationally acclaimed dance artists to lead a workshop focused on connecting Australian artists with aesthetics and activity happening in artistic fields around the world.
-In the first of a two year partnership, The Mill is pleased to welcome Ame Henderson (Canada) to lead her choreographic laboratory open to artists from different disciplines.
+In the first of a 2-year partnership, The Mill is pleased to welcome Ame Henderson (Canada) to lead her choreographic laboratory. open to artists from all disciplines.

 In-between Spaces (Indonesia)